SWPBS at Laburnum Primary School

 Restorative Practice

 Staff are trained in the Restorative Practice model.
-This approach uses a consistent model to support students to resolve conflict.
-Students can speak and be heard and through a positive conversation; staff are able to help students to restore their relationships.
+This approach uses consistent and scaffolded steps to support students to resolve conflict.
+Students can speak and be heard and, through a positive conversation, staff are able to help students to restore their relationships.

 This approach focuses on students developing responsibility and reflecting upon how their actions impact others.
 The Restorative Practice model also underpins the work that our Year 5 Peer Mediators undertake in the playground.